 As a symbol of transformation, the Ouroboros emphasizes the importance of embracing change as a natural and essential part of existence.
 It teaches that death and destruction are not the end, but rather opportunities for renewal and regeneration.
 Just as the serpent cyclically sheds its skin, we too must be willing to let go of the old in order to make way for the new.

 The Ouroboros encourages us to view life not as a linear path, but as an eternal spiral of growth and evolution.
 It symbolizes the interconnectedness of all things, demonstrating how endings and beginnings are merely different stages of the same continuous process.
-By meditating on this symbol, we can cultivate a greater acceptance of change and a deeper appreciation for the cyclical nature of personal and spiritual development.

 4. The Spiral